Decoding Home Staging Costs: How Much Does It Cost to Stage a House?

 Case Study 3: The Costly Consequences of Staging Oversight

 Property Type: Contemporary, newly constructed home on a spacious lot in Albuquerque.
-Challenges: Property backing onto a busy street, prolonged time on market, and multiple price reductions.
+Challenges: Property backing onto a busy street, prolonged time on the market, and multiple price reductions.

 Staging Opportunity Missed: